 How soon after exposure do symptoms appear?

 Symptoms may appear anywhere from two to ten days after exposure, but usually appear around three to four days after exposure.

 How is STEC diagnosed?

-Special laboratory testing of a stool sample is needed to confirm that a person has STEC.
+Special laboratory testing of a stool sample is needed to confirm that a person has been infected with STEC.